-Put in Workspace File Manager: Selected menu: Used to put an icon representing a selection of File Manager objects in the current workspace.
-Prohibited term.
-Use "put in workspace" instead. put on desktop Motif Style Guide: A type of action message requesting information question message that does not require the user's immediate attention.
+Put in Workspace File Manager: Selected menu: Used to put an icon representing a selection of File Manager objects in the current workspace. put on desktop Prohibited term.
+Use "put in workspace" instead. question message Motif Style Guide: A type of action message requesting information that does not require the user's immediate attention.